anshita572/snake-game/README.md

-# snake-game
+# Snake game
-created using Javascript
+Created using Javascript